alexnm/house-moldovan-blog/src/posts/spotlights/camping-bucura.md

 To get back to Bucura, we had to climb on Peleaga again, since all the trails go straight across the peak.
 Again, we decided to take another trail back to Bucura.

 So, from Peleaga we continued on the red line and we went up and down the final peak of the day, Custura Bucurei (2370m).
-On the way to Custura Bucurei, we also passed by the jagged rocks known as Coltii Pelegii, a popular mountain climbing spot.
+On the way to Custura Bucurei, we also passed by the jagged rocks known as Colții Pelegii, a popular mountain climbing spot.

-From Custura Bucurei, we went down towards Curmatura Bucurei, where we followed the familiar blue line back to the campsite.
+From Custura Bucurei, we went down towards Curmătura Bucurei, where we followed the familiar blue line back to the campsite.

 Our second day in Retezat was a bit more difficult, with more than 6 hours of walking, but also with longer breaks, since we had the breakfast on Peleaga.
 However, the weather was better and we were able to admire the mountain range in all its beauty for most of the time.
 You can follow the hike we did on [Relive](https://www.relive.cc/view/vmqXoNE44L6).
 Make sure you grab enough water from Bucura, as the hike follows the main ridge which is dry.